 America Reads*Counts is a federally funded work study program that allows students with FWS to work with Easton children on topics relating to literacy.
 The program employs approximately 65 tutors and encompasses seven programs at six sites throughout the community.
 Programs are coordinated by student-leaders and are overseen by the America reads coordinator, Christine Cohen.

-The Paxinosa PALS Club is an after school tutoring program for students who need additional academic support.
-Tutors assist students with homework time and help facilitate engaging educational activities that improve literacy, mathematical, and communication skills.
+The Paxinosa PALS Club is an after school program for students at Paxinosa Elementary who need additional academic support.
+Tutors assist students in completing homework assignments and help facilitate engaging educational activities that improve literacy, mathematical, and communication skills.

 Pre-K Counts at the YMCA fosters learning and imaginative play with children ages 3-5.
-Tutors engage and have fun with children, and help guide children’s exploration of learning and creativity.
+Tutors will engage in fun activities with the children and help guide their exploration of learning and creativity.
 This helps develop their social skills and diversifies their interactions with a broader range of people.